massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_11_lab_ak.md

     > **Note**: If there are any build errors, review the **Program.cs** file in the **Allfiles (F):\\Allfiles\\Labs\\11\\Solution\\MessageProcessor** folder.

 1. Observe the output from the currently running console application.
-The message you created earlier in the lab still exists because it had not been deleted previously.
+The message that you created earlier in the lab still exists because it hasn't been deleted previously.

 1. Select **Kill Terminal** or the **Recycle Bin** icon to close the currently open terminal and any associated processes.

-1. Return to the **Azure Storage Explorer** application.

-1. Within the the **Azure Storage Explorer** application, locate and expand the **asyncstor\*** storage account that you created earlier in this lab.
+1. Return Storage Explorer, and then find and expand the **asyncstor\*** storage account that you created earlier in this lab.

-1. Within the **asyncstor\*** storage account, locate and expand the **Queues** node.
+1. In the **asyncstor\*** storage account, find and expand the **Queues** node.

-1. Within the **Queues** node, open the **messagequeue** queue that you created earlier in this lab using .NET Core code.
+1. In the **Queues** node, open the **messagequeue** queue that you created earlier in this lab by using .NET code.

 1. Observe the empty list of messages in the queue.

-    > **Note**: You may need to refresh the queue.
+    > **Note**: You might need to refresh the queue.

 #### Review

-In this exercise, you read and deleted existing messages from the Azure Storage queue using the .NET Core library.
+In this exercise, you read and deleted existing messages from the Storage queue by using the .NET library.

-### Exercise 4: Enqueue new messages using .NET Core
+### Exercise 4: Queue new messages by using .NET

 #### Task 1: Write code to create queue messages

 1. In the Explorer pane of the **Visual Studio Code** window, open the **Program.cs** file.

-1. On the code editor tab for the **Program.cs** file, locate the existing **Main** method.
+1. On the code editor tab for the **Program.cs** file, find the existing **Main** method.

 1. Within the **Main** method, add a new line of code to render a header for the "New Messages" section: